 The Company is involved in a number of judicial, regulatory and arbitration proceedings concerning matters arising in connection with the conduct of its businesses.
-Management believes, based on currently available information, that the results of such proceedings, in the aggregate, will not have a material adverse effect on the Company's financial condition.
+Management believes, based on currently available information, that the results of such proceedings, in the aggregate, will not have a material adverse effect on the Company's consolidated statement of financial condition.